 The school monitors the attendance of all children regularly.
 Attendance and punctuality figures are reviewed and letters sent home to parents/carers on a termly basis.

-Parents/carers of children with persistent, unauthorised attendance are called to a meeting with a member of the senior leadership team and are expected to work with the school in resolving problems together.
+Parents/carers of children with unexplainable and/or persistent, unauthorised absences are called to a meeting with a member of the senior leadership team and are expected to work with the school in resolving problems together.
 Where such meetings do not result in adequate resolutions or in the case of a missing child, referrals to the local authority are made for intervention.